 The Floating Islands of Lake Titicaca

-In Peru, you’ll find the most marvellous floating islands at Lake Titicaca.
-They’re man made and are home to the Uros tribe.
+In Peru, you’ll find marvellous floating islands at Lake Titicaca.
+They’re man-made and are home to the Uros tribe.
 This lake is a hotspot for hunting and fishing for fresh seafood.
 Lately, however, it’s been begging for a clean.
 Smothered in plastic bags and muddy items, it’s not exactly an idyllic spot to sail through.
 That’s why Peru and Bolivia have promised to team up together and do a massive clear up of the lake.

 In Northumberland, there’s a place called Lindisfarne and it is just off England’s northeast coast.
 Its castle is what makes it such an appealing destination and the way that it is cut off from regular society.
 You can actually explore the castle’s rooms and discover the ruins left behind.
 It’s such a peaceful place to be, hence why it is named the ‘holy island’.